-- Neighbourhood landscape and Walkerville is characterised by its leafinesss it's tallest trees are 5-storeys high.
-(We have such a measuring stick on site - to be removed.) - The rise in land and the one and two storey heritage mansions that accompany it level off at 5 storeys above the Buck site (refer our appended previous analysis). - These existing landform and building heights, mean an omnipresence of hills and sky views for all who dwell and traffic the local streets. - And in consideration of a tour of the northern and eastern Parklands Terraces, that this site nudges into, you could never think 10 storeys here is a good idea (again refer our appended previous analysis). - This proposal as the proposal before it obliterates this neighbourhood and Terraces cohesion and local public amenity.
+- Neighbourhood landscape and Walkerville is characterised by leafinesss it's tallest trees are 5-storeys high. - The rise in land and the one and two storey heritage mansions that accompany it level off at 5 storeys above the Buck site. - These existing landform and building heights, mean an omnipresence of hills and sky views for all who dwell and traffic the local streets. - And in consideration of a tour of the northern and eastern Parklands Terraces, that this site nudges into, you could never think 10 storeys here is a good idea. - This proposal as the scheme before it obliterates this neighbourhood and Terraces cohesion and local public amenity.